MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-user-mode-crashes-collaboration-standard.md

 ---
-title: Number of user mode crashes in Communication and Collaboration Applications normalized by usage <= Baseline goal
+title: Crashes in communication and collaboration apps normalized by usage <= baseline goal
-description: The measure aggregates telemetry from a 7-day sliding window a ratio of crashes in Communication and Collaboration Applications, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 05/11/2020 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 7-day sliding window a ratio of crashes in communication and collaboration applications, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
 ---

-# Number of user mode crashes in Communication and Collaboration Applications normalized by usage <= Baseline goal
+# Crashes in communication and collaboration apps normalized by usage <= baseline goal

 ## Description

-This measure is counting the number of crashes in Display Drivers that happen in the context of the Communication and Collaboration Applications and calculating the runtime of such applications on all machines that have the updated driver.
+This measure is counting the number of crashes in display drivers that happen in the context of the communication and collaboration applications and calculating the runtime of such applications on all machines that have the updated driver.
 The measure then normalizes the crash count by cumulative application runtime in years (HOART - hit over application runtime)

-Examples of Communication and Collaboration applications considered for this measure:
+Examples of communication and collaboration applications considered for this measure:

 * MICROSOFT.SKYPEAPP
 * DISCORD.EXE